donnay/interesting-octopus/src/pages/blog/VaughMariePendelton.md

 Another contraction begins

-Saraha's contractions have intessified and she has progressed into labour accouding the the disgnostic AI on the doctors tablet and the biomed algos in the house's core.
+Saraha's contractions have intessified and she has progressed into labour accouding to the disgnostic AI on the doctors tablet and the biomed algos in the house's core.
 The house is reccomending a mild tranquilizer to ease the pain of it's owner.

 Jelan reviews the house's reccomendaiton on his tablet and agrees.
 He places a small circular adhesive patch, on Saraha's left wrist.
 The transderminals go to work immediatly and the pain is reduced.